handlebargh/yatto/README.md

 **yatto** is a terminal-first to-do application that stores each task as a plain JSON file and manages your task directory as a Git or Jujutsu repository.

 Every change is versioned.
-Collaboration and sync come for free.
+Collaboration and sync come with your version control system.
 Your tasks remain transparent, portable, and fully under your control.

 <img alt="yatto demo" src="docs/demo.gif" />